neo4j-partners/neo4j-generative-ai-google-cloud/assetmanager/README.md

 ## Enable VertexAI API and GenAI Models
 This demo uses multiple GenAI Models inside the Vertex GenAI Model Garden.
 Please ensure that you have access to these Models:
 - Text Embedding Gecko
-- Gemini Pro 1.0 Vision
+- Gemini Pro 1.5
-- Code-bison
-- Anthropic Claude V3
+- Anthropic Claude Sonnet V3

 ## UI
 The UI application is based on Streamlit.
 In this example we're going to show how to run it on a [Google Compute Engine (GCE)](https://console.cloud.google.com/compute/instances) VM.
 First, deploy a VM.
 You need to replace your environment specific values in the command below: